romjiik/Sentiment_analysis_of_bank_reviews/README.md

 All the code is in the folder "notebooks_with_code".
 To run logistic regression, BERT with MLP, BERT plus CNN with MLP or GPT3 with MLP you need to run "Tf-idf plus logreg regression baseline.ipynb", "BERT.ipynb", "BERT_AND_GPT_CNN.ipynb" respectively.
 Also you need to specify the correct path to the data.

 # Where to find data
 The data is located in the data folder and is called "final_review_dataset_extended.csv".
 The code with which the data was obtained is located in the same folder.
-Also the data is published on [Hugging Face](https://huggingface.co/datasets/Romjiik/Russian_bank_reviews) or on [Kaggle](https://www.kaggle.com/datasets/romanberdyshev/bank-reviews-dataset)
+Also the data is published on [Hugging Face](https://huggingface.co/datasets/Romjiik/Russian_bank_reviews) and on [Kaggle](https://www.kaggle.com/datasets/romanberdyshev/bank-reviews-dataset)

 ## Dataset Description
 ### Dataset Summary